Logo

 Excel drop down list in SmartList

 If I select that Export Solution example, Excel does its thing and immediately runs the macro.
-If the macro is small enough (fast enough), it’s so quick you won’t see it working, so you really want to test it with a different set of data than what you mocked up your macro with - i.e. filter the data differently to have more or less rows of data than what you started with for example.
+If the macro is small enough (fast enough), it's so quick that a user won't see it working, so it should be tested with a different set of data than what the macro was mocked-up with - i.e., filter the data differently to have more or fewer rows of data than what was started with, to make sure it works.

 Here is what mine looks like after export, basic, but a good example to follow to practice this!